Pratiti (Mimi) Bandopadhayay, MBBS, PhD

 William studied the genomic landscape of metastatic endometrial cancers and CYCLOPs genes as therapeutic targets in breast cancers as a graduate student in the Beroukhim Lab.
 He graduated from his MD-PhD studies in 2017 and is now a resident at Brigham and Women’s Hospital.

 Travis grew up in Hawaii and went to school at the University of California, Berkeley, double majoring in physics and integrative biology.
 He worked in Rameen’s lab as a graduate student in the biophysics program of Harvard University.
 While a member of the Lab, his research focused on uncovering new cancer vulnerabilities predicted by copy-number alterations using computational genomics.
-Following the PhD, Travis enrolled in medical school at Harvard and MIT’s Health Sciences Technology program.
+Following the PhD, Travis enrolled in medical school at Harvard and MIT’s Health Sciences Technology program, and is now a resident at UCSF.
 Travis hopes to follow in the footsteps of Dr. Beroukhim as a successful oncology physician scientist.

 Fun fact: In his free time, Travis is an avid hiker and amateur gardener.